MichalOpoka/ecfr/cfr/title-26-Internal-Revenue/chapter-I-Internal-Revenue-Service-Department-Treasury/subchapter-A-Income-Tax/part-1-Income-Taxes/subjectgroup-ECFR3c5c9fb15635ebb-Tax-Exemption-Requirements-State-Local-Bonds/section-1.148-1.md

 (4) That has a lowest stated redemption price that is not less than its outstanding stated principal amount.

-*Plain par investment* means an investment that is an obligation -
+*Plain par investment* means an investment that is an obligation—

 (1) Issued with not more than a de minimis amount of original issue discount or premium, or, if acquired on a date other than the issue date, acquired with not more than a de minimis amount of market discount or premium;